oVirt/ovirt-site/source/api/pythonapi.html.md

              except:
                  pass

-## Here are all the commands aggregated in one block for easy copy-paste:
+## All commands aggregated in one block

     #! /usr/bin/python